 During 2021, two journalism students from RMIT in Melbourne undertook an internship with Australian Black and White Stories, while four groups from the School of Media and Communication worked on a marketing plan for the company as their final year integrated learning project.
 These students were invited to show their work to The Governor-General, his Excellency General the Honourable David Hurley AC DSC [Retd] and Her Excellency Mrs Linda Hurley at a special end-of-year event facilitated by Black and White.

-One of the journalism students, Sonia Liversidge, reflects on the day’s proceedings.
+One of the journalism students, Sarah Liversidge, reflects on the day’s proceedings.

 After eighteen months of mostly solitary online learning, I was lucky enough to be part of a group of students to attend an in-person live event at RMIT’s city campus last month.